Bella & Filippa: History

-2013–2016: Beginnings

 Bella & Filippa began their music careers in 2013 after launching their music blog, on which they've since accumulated over 50,000 followers.
 They frequently perform covers of songs by notable artists, such as Miriam Bryant, Tori Kelly, Shawn Hook, and Lukas Graham.

-2017–present: Breakthrough and Melodifestivalen 2017

 On 30 November 2016, the duo were announced to be competing in Melodifestivalen 2017 with the song "Crucified".
 They took part in the third semi-final held on 18 February 2017, and placed fifth, being eliminated from the competition.
-Snihs is the first artist born in the 2000s to ever take part in Melodifestivalen.
+Snihs was the first artist born in the 2000s to ever take part in Melodifestivalen.